 The thing that’s really interesting about the Beat slang 1950s era is that of all the various times when slang was popular, then died out, it’s in this particular epoch that so much of the jargon is still in current use.

 The Beat generation harkens back to the late 1940s.
-A generation sick of war and stunned by the sudden entry into the atomic age had no place to go, and nothing from which to draw hope.
+The generation was sick of World War 2 and stunned by the sudden entry into the atomic age by the dropping of the atomic bomb on Hiroshima.
+They had no place to go, and nothing from which to draw hope.
 They were the predecessors of the “turn on and tune out” hippies of the 1960s (although, it can be argued, the Beatniks - the followers of the Beat lifestyle - did it with more aplomb than the hippies.)

 In some ways, the Beatniks’ music was way “cooler” (a very Beat word.)